-Caffeine isn’t regulated the ways some drugs are because it’s so widely distributed in various common foods and drinks, and it sometimes turns up where you least expect it.
+Caffeine isn’t regulated the way some drugs are because it’s so widely distributed in various common foods and drinks, and it sometimes turns up where you least expect it.
 It’s used as an additive in some drinks, such as seltzers and sports drinks, as an alternative to coffee that gives you a caffeine buzz without the bitter taste of coffee.

-Despite its general ubiquity and the sometimes lax approach to its potential effects, you should handle caffeine and caffeinated beverage with care as they can impact your health and well-being, both negatively and positively.
+Despite its general ubiquity and the sometimes lax approach to its potential effects, you should handle caffeine and caffeinated beverages with care as they can impact your health and well-being, both negatively and positively.

 Health Benefits of Caffeine

 Nutrition science has at various times both vilified and extolled the virtues of caffeine and coffee.
 Some studies have noted detrimental effects of coffee and caffeine, but sometimes these studies “did not take into consideration that those who drank coffee tended to smoke or were sedentary,” Tolliver says.

 More recent studies have tried to control for these factors and have noted that coffee and caffeine may actually offer some health benefits.
 Some studies have noted that coffee may be associated with a decrease in mortality and have some protective value against a variety of diseases including: